-- Keep the area around the burner clear and free from combustible vapors and liquids. - Do not obstruct the flow of combustion and ventilating air. - Most motors currently used on residential type burners use permanentlylubricated bearings, and do not require field lubrication.
+- Keep the area around the burner clear and free from combustible vapors and liquids. - Do not obstruct the flow of combustion. and ventilating air. - Most motors currently used on residential type burners use permanentlylubricated bearings, and do not require field lubrication.
 Read the label on the motor to determine oiling needs, if any.
 Do not over-lubricate.
 This can cause as much trouble as not lubricating at all.

 Never attempt to use gasoline as a fuel for this burner, as it is more combustible and could result in a serious explosion.
-Never attempt to burn refuse or use any fuel other than #1 or #2 heating oil or bio blends not exceeding B20 (U.S. Only) (ASTM D396).
+Never attempt to burn refuse or use any fuel other than #1 or #2 heating oil (ASTM D396).